blb-ventures/strawberry-django-plus/README.md

         ...
 ```

-This will generate a schema like this:
+Will generate a schema like this:

 ```gql
 interface Node {